McMaster University athletics has clear culture of systemic anti-Black racism: report | CBC News

 - Creating a culture of accountability through updating policies and forming a Black Student-Athlete Council.

-- Targeted supports and scholarships by creating a Black Student Services Advisor role and providing them an office.
+- Establishing targeted supports and scholarships by creating a Black Student Services Advisor role and providing them an office.

 Comments